Yudrath/private-discord-dj-bot/README.md

 8. Go to the Discord server where the bots are added, get the server's ID, open the project in your IDE and assign the copied ID to GUILD_ID in the HelperBot class.
 After pasting it, attach an "L" to the ID value (000000000**L**) to indicate that it's a **long** data type value.
 9. Repeat step 8, this time copying the DJ bot's ID and assigning it to DJ_ID in the same class.
 10. To integrate Spotify, go [here](https://github.com/topi314/LavaSrc?tab=readme-ov-file#spotify) and follow the instructions.
 All you have to do is assign the respective values to SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET and SPOTIFY_SPDC in the PlayerManager class.
 Assign SPOTIFY_COUNTRY_CODE whatever country ID you want (US, UK, AU etc).
+11. To integrate YouTube, follow the guide [here](https://github.com/lavalink-devs/youtube-source?tab=readme-ov-file#using-oauth-tokens).
+In PlayerManager, there's a constant variable OAUTH_TOKEN which you should assign the token to.
-11. You can finally build the project and use it.
+12. You can finally build the project and use it.

 # Commands
 <table>